SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Here we will look at what can be used to substitute butter as a spread.

-Avocado – Simply mashed or pureed avocado is a tremendous spread and is even more nutritions than butter itself.
+Avocado – Simply mashed or pureed avocado is a tremendous spread and is even more nutritious than butter itself.

 Nut Butters – Nut butters are full of healthy fats just be careful of allergies.